 StrongVPN says it keeps no logs of any sort.

-StrongVPN’s parent company, Reliable Hosting, is based in San Francisco, California.
+StrongVPN’s parent company is based in San Francisco, California.
 The company accepts Bitcoin payments.
 Torrenting is tolerated on all servers.

 The company owns all of its own physical servers and does not rent from third parties.